KRI Bung Tomo: Construction and career

 KDB Jerambak was launched on 22 June 2002 and commissioned into the Indonesian Navy on 11 July 2014.
 She originally had the hull number 30 but were later changed to 357.
 She was never commissioned in the Royal Brunei Navy.

 In December 2014 to January 2015, KRI Bung Tomo (357) along with numbers of other Indonesian Navy ships under the command center ship KRI Banda Aceh (593), involved in the search for the victims of the Indonesia AirAsia Flight 8501 accident.
-KRI Bung Tomo became the first ship to find the wreckage of the Air Asia QZ8501.
+KRI Bung Tomo was the first ship to discover the wreckage of the Air Asia QZ8501.

 On 12 July 2018, KRI Bung Tomo arrived in Kochi Port, India for a two-day visit.
 Bung Tomo and KRI I Gusti Ngurah Rai visited Muara Port, Brunei from 8 to 11 December 2018.
 Both ships conducted PASSEX with before departing for Jakarta, Indonesia.

 On 31 January 2025, Bung Tomo arrived at the Port of Colombo, Sri Lanka, for an official visit under the command of Captain Dedi Gunawan Widyatmoko.
 The vessel departed the island on 1 February 2025 after concluding its visit.
 It returned to the Port of Colombo on 16 February and departed on 17 February 2025.

+In February 2026, Bung Tomo participated in the International Fleet Review 2026 and Exercise MILAN held in Vishakhapatnam, India.